Bouteillepleine/kernel_patches/experimental/nomount/README.md

 - ❌ **Not compile-tested.** No GKI toolchain was run.
 - ❌ **Not boot-tested.** This is heavy VFS surgery on hot paths.

-Given the OnePlus 15 recovery-bootloop history, treat the 6.12 patch as unproven until you build it and test on a throwaway boot. `CONFIG_NOMOUNT` is off at boot by default, and the driver self-disables on the reboot notifier, which reduces (not eliminates) brick risk.

 ## Provenance
 - Upstream driver: `github.com/Enginex0/zeromount`